I cut down some willow earlier in the year and wasn't quite sure what to do with it.

 I drilled holes and shaped the branches into a tenon to fit.

-weaving the willow seat for the seat, I attached several thinnish branches across and wove green willow through them to make a solid, comfortable seat.
+for the seat, I attached several thinnish branches across and wove green willow through them to make a solid, comfortable seat.

 The back was made from a couple of leftover branches and if I'm honest, isn't very comfortable!